Gguardiola/goodgifts-rest-api/README.md

 | `409` | Already Exists.
 One of the params provided already exists. |
 | `429` | Too many requests from this IP, please try again later. |
 | `500` | Internal Server Error.
 Unhandled error happened inside the server. |

+## API routes

+You can view all the routes, examples, requests and responses in the (Postman API documentation)[https://documenter.getpostman.com/view/31354348/2s9YsFFZtQ].